 Is emotion an inability to cope.
 No, it is a natural response to life.
 But unexpressed; kept inside, it can become something much darker.
 It grows and writhes, at worst it can push people into positions where they feel unable to continue, that they are worthless and weak and that those around them would be better off if they were gone.
 It is not a cry for help, it is far beyond that.
 When men decide to commit suicide, it is usually done in an irreversible fashion.
 To those around him it comes out of the blue.

 Follow Dr. Kate Price on LinkedIn

-Dr Kate Price is an Executive Coach and Business Consultant with a Doctorate in Clinical Psychology.
+Dr Kate Price is an Executive Coach, Psychologist and Organizational Development Consultant with a Doctorate in Clinical Psychology.
 She has 20 years’ experience working with individuals, groups and organizations enabling them to overcome difficulties and develop skills in life and leadership.
 Contact her at [email protected].